AbsoluteStratos/HKCloudServers/README.md

 - [Google Cloud Platform](gcp)

 > [!TIP]
-> If you do not want to use the CSPs listed or want to host these servers on your own stack check out the server containers below!
+> If you do not want to use the CSPs listed or want to host these servers on your own stack, check out the server containers below!

 ## Supported Servers